rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

     After this operation, 61.5 MB of additional disk space will be used.
     Do you want to continue?
 [Y/n]

-Press **Y** and then press the enter key to continue to the configuration process.
+Press **Y** and then press **Enter** to continue to the configuration process.
 See the **Configure phpMyAdmin on Ubuntu** section for further instructions.

 ### Configure phpMyAdmin on CentOS and RHEL

-After you have installed phpMyAdmin on your webserver, there are some settings that you must configure.
-Use the instructions in the following sections to configure phpMyAdmin.
+After you have installed phpMyAdmin on your web server, use the instructions in the following sections to configure phpMyAdmin.

-#### Apache webserver
+#### Apache web server

-You first need to add the IP address that you want to use to access phpMyAdmin to the **/etc/phpMyAdmin/config.inc.php** configuration file.
+You first need to add the Internet Protocol (IP) address that you want to use to access phpMyAdmin to the **/etc/phpMyAdmin/config.inc.php** configuration file.

 1. Open the **/etc/phpMyAdmin/config.inc.php** file in a text editor.
-2. In the section beginning with the line **<IfModule !mod_authz_core.c>**, add the IP address as in the following example:
+2. In the section beginning with the line ``<IfModule !mod_authz_core.c>``, add the IP address as shown in the following example:

        <IfModule !mod_authz_core.c>
        # Apache 2.2